Dr James Davey

 Radicalism, revolution and the maritime world

-My current book project investigates the relationship between naval sailors and the 'Age of Revolution'.
-Contracted to Yale University Press, this book will argue that sailors were important political actors: they were conscious of wider social and cultural change, and had agency in the events of the day.
+My most recent book project investigates the relationship between naval sailors and the 'Age of Revolution'.
+Publihsed by Yale University Press, this book argues that sailors were important political actors: they were conscious of wider social and cultural change, and had agency in the events of the day.
 This project also considers the response of the British state – through the guise of the Admiralty and other naval administrative bodies – to potential subversion in the navy’s ranks, and places their actions in the wider context of state oppression in the era.

 The practice of naval and maritime history